 Homesteaders tend to have the make from scratch, grown your own, DIY mentality.
 So what are the best gifts for homesteaders?
 Skip the jewelry and fancy handbags.
 We want things for growing, sewing, baking, and making!
-Whether it’s for Mother’s Day, another holiday, or just because you want to say “I appreciate you,” give them gifts they actually want.
+Whether it’s for a holiday, or just because you want to say “I appreciate you,” give them gifts they actually want.

 When it comes to gifts for the homesteader, think: sustainable, practical, and making home life easier.
 Do you know whether they spend most of the time in the garden, in the barn, in the kitchen, or in front of the sewing machine?
 There’s something for everyone on this list.

 Instead of buying annuals, buy herbs and flowers that will grow back again every year.
 Herbs that can be used medicinally or for cooking give a bigger bang for their buck than a flower basket for the front porch.
 Some of my faves:

 No matter what space you grow in, the Greenstalk vertical garden system can help you grow massive amounts of food.
 I use them both in my greenhouse and outside.**2022 Black Friday Sales are live and you can save 10% sitewide.
 You can also stack my code SILOSAGE to save an extra $10.
 I have four of these – so you know I’m a huge fan. ;)

 Sewing machine and fabric

 Homesteaders like to DIY and make their own, so a good sewing machine is a must have.
 Fabric is a great option for someone who already has a machine (because one can never have too much fabric ;).
 If you don’t know exactly what to get, try a gift card to a local fabric shop or JoAnn Fabrics.